A Shape-Newton Method for Free-boundary Problems Subject to The Bernoulli Boundary Condition: Free-boundary Problem with Bernoulli or Dirichlet free-boundary condition

 \section{Free-boundary Problem with Bernoulli or Dirichlet free-boundary condition}

 We investigate the free boundary problem with either the Bernoulli condition or the Dirichlet condition on the free boundary.
-The Bernoulli condition is commonly used when considering steady, incompressible, and inviscid flow, but it is nonlinear, making the boundary value problem more challenging to solve.
-Hence, the Bernoulli equation can be simplified as the Dirichlet boundary condition such that the nonlinearity in the free-boundary condition is not included in this problem.
-To be more general, the boundary conditions on the fixed boundaries are Robin boundary conditions.
+The Bernoulli condition is commonly used when considering steady, incompressible, and inviscid flow, but it is nonlinear, making the free-boundary problem more challenging to solve.
+To be general, the boundary conditions on the fixed boundaries are Robin boundary conditions.